Befehlshaber der U-Boote

 It was revived on 17 October 1939, when Karl Dönitz was promoted to rear admiral (Konteradmiral).
 His previous title had been FdU, a position he had held from January 1936.

 On 31 January 1943 Dönitz was promoted to grand admiral (Großadmiral) and became supreme commander (Oberbefehlshaber der Kriegsmarine) of the entire Kriegsmarine, replacing Erich Raeder.
 He retained the title, but was replaced as operational commander at BdU by his chief of staff Eberhard Godt.

-Godt's successor was Admiral Hans Georg von Friedeburg, who held the position at the end of the war and became commander-in-chief of the German navy when Doenitz became head of Nazi Germany after Hitler's suicide.
+Godt's successor was Admiral Hans Georg von Friedeburg, who held the position at the end of the war and became commander-in-chief of the German navy when Dönitz became head of Nazi Germany after Hitler's suicide.